JonathanR529/UniGit/readme.md

 ## Building

-You can build UniGit into an executable using PyInstaller:
+You can build UniGit into an executable using Nuitka:

 ```
-pyinstaller --onefile UniGit.py
+nuitka --onefile --quiet --no-progress UniGit.py
 ```

-If you have [UPX](https://upx.github.io/) you can optionally use the `--upx-dir` flag with PyInstaller to compress the compiled executable and reduce its file size.

 ## Error Logging